GrupoZapVivaReal/kafka-manager/README.md

 # Kafka manager

-Tool (https://github.com/yahoo/kafka-manager) to monitor and manager kafka brokers, topics, consumers etc.
+Tool (https://github.com/yahoo/kafka-manager) to monitor and manage kafka brokers, topics, consumers etc.

 The Dockerfile was inspired by https://github.com/sheepkiller/kafka-manager-docker.
-The entrypoint was stole from it :)
+The entrypoint was stolen from it :)

 # Setup